Skip to Initiative for U.S.-China Dialogue on Global Issues Full Site Menu Skip to main content

 John J. DeGioia and a Chinese woman shaking hands and being applauded at the signing reception

-In November, President John J. DeGioia leads a high-level Georgetown delegation to East Asia.
-In Beijing, President DeGioia signs memoranda of understanding with Tsinghua University-one of China's leading universities-and the National Development and Reform Commission, key driver of China's long-term economic planning.
+President John J. DeGioia leads a high-level Georgetown delegation to East Asia.
+In Beijing, President DeGioia signs memoranda of understanding with Tsinghua University-one of China's leading universities-and the National Development and Reform Commission, China's key institution for China's long-term economic planning.

 Photo courtesy of Tsinghua University

-Georgetown President John J. DeGioia confers an honorary degree on Zhang Yuejiao (L'83), member of the WTO Appellate Body (2008-2016), professor of law at Shantou University in China, arbitrator on China's International Trade and Economic Arbitration Commission, and vice president of China's International Economic Law Society.
+Georgetown President John J. DeGioia confers an honorary degree on Zhang Yuejiao (L'83), member of the WTO Appellate Body (2008-2016), professor of law at Shantou University in China and member of China's International Trade and Economic Arbitration Commission.

 Student fellows of the U.S.-China Initiative posing at Healy Hall